PINGDOM_CHECK

 Conclusions

-In this post, we showcased multiple semi-automated techniques which combined with the approaches shown in the previous posts of the series will, hopefully, help bring creative ideas into your data quality assurance process to test your data better.
+In this post, we showcased multiple semi-automated techniques which, combined with the approaches shown in the previous posts of the series, will hopefully help bring creative ideas into your data quality assurance process to test your data better.

 Want to learn more about web data QA?
 Read the Practical guide to web data QA part V: Broad crawls